domenicoindrio/wordpress_docker/README.md

 # Wordpress Blog with Docker
-This repository contains the code and the steps needed deploy a basic WordPress site (eg. a personal blog), backed by a MySQL database.
+This repository contains the code and the steps needed deploy a WordPress site (eg. a personal blog), backed by a MySQL database.

 Purpose of this project is to show how easily and quickly such a basic setup can be arranged using a **multi-container** configuration with Docker Compose.

-This repository was created as part of my training at the ***Developer Academy***.
+This repository was created during my training at the ***Developer Academy***.

 ## Table of contents
 - [Brief Note](#brief-note)